How much does a irrigation system cost in Seattle, WA?

 South King County (Renton, Auburn, Federal Way)Simpler lot configurations; competitive pricing; $60–$75/hr; standard spray systems more common than city market's drip-heavy designs.

-How to Control Irrigation System Costs in Seattle
+How to Keep Costs Down in Seattle, Washington

 • Install drip irrigation for planting beds only on smaller Seattle lots — if your lawn area is under 2,000 sq ft, drip irrigation for beds plus hand-watering for lawn is often more cost-effective than a full spray system given Seattle's short season.